UnseenWizzard/unseenwizzard.github.io/_posts/2021-10-17-blog-automation-dev-to-posting.md

 > /p

-Print the output of the substition command.
+Print the output of the substitution command.
 ```

 Putting `git` and `sed` together with a pipe (`|`), we get what we need: